 September Events in Las Vegas

 - Las Vegas Aviators Baseball: The Las Vegas Aviators bring professional Triple-A baseball to town every summer.
-This New York Mets affiliate, part of the Pacific Coast League, plays at Las Vegas Ballpark (built in 2018) from April through September.
+This New York Mets affiliate, part of the Pacific Coast League, typically plays at Las Vegas Ballpark from April through September.
+In 2020, though, the minor league baseball season was canceled.

 - First Fridays Arts Festival: Every month on the first Friday this legendary arts and entertainment festival dominates Fremont Street and the surrounding downtown area.
 Local artists and food vendors spread out across downtown Las Vegas on the first Friday of every month all year long.
 In 2020, these events are being held virtually.

 - Summer Concert Series on Fremont Street: Even though its name suggests summer only, this concert series also has a few dates in September and October at the Main Street Station Casino.

 - Fresh 52 Farmers and Artisans Market: Bringing fresh produce, bread, and art to Las Vegas neighborhoods nearly every Saturday and Sunday all year round, this farmers market is a must-visit for anyone interested in Vegas' local culture.
-There are two locations in Inspirada-Henderson and downtown Henderson.
+There are two locations in Inspirada-Henderson and Eastern Henderson.

 - Las Vegas Greek Food Festival: Get your Greek on with this annual yum fest featuring Greek food and entertainment.
-Held at St John the Baptist Greek Orthodox Church a few miles off the Strip, the menu features all the traditional Greek dishes like souvlaki but also is a marketplace for other Greek cultural wares.
-There will be traditional Greek dancing, as well as clothing, jewelry, and other traditional items for sale.
+Held at St John the Baptist Greek Orthodox Church a few miles off the Strip, the menu features all the traditional Greek dishes and there will be Greek dancing, as well as clothing, jewelry, and other traditional items for sale.

 September Travel Tips

-- If you're a golfer, midweek rounds are perfect since the oppressive August heat usually dies down.
-It can still be hot on the course, but the temperatures are becoming more moderate and comfortable.
+- If you're a golfer, midweek rounds are perfect since the oppressive heat of August has usually died down by now.
+It can still be hot on the course, but the temperatures are becoming more moderate.